TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electronics.md

 ## Open Circuit

-> [Wikipedia](Open-circuit voltage (abbreviated as OCV or VOC ) is the difference of electrical potential between two terminals of a device when disconnected from any circuit.)
+> Open-circuit voltage (abbreviated as OCV or VOC ) is the difference of electrical potential between two terminals of a device when disconnected from any circuit.
+[Wikipedia](https://en.wikipedia.org/wiki/Open-circuit_voltage)

 ## Short Circuit